LisaE0523/KBD-test/README.md

 Shahla
 /*#######################################################*/
 Comp notes:
-PhotoPea did not load font family as it should display.
+PhotoPea did not load the font family as it should display.
-Did use font size as described from sketch file.
+Did use font size as described from the sketch file.

 Page is responsive.
 4 - breakpoints.
 (Personal Note: had this been a client design project another breakpoint would have been included, this was coded to show capability.
 Also for screen sizes less than 768, I would have used the more icon and displayed navigation as a modal toggle show/hide).

 Framework:
 PHP